bag-man/NewPost/README.md

     pip install -r requirements.txt

 To install the dependencies.
-You then need to configure the `config.json` file with the keys and settings you want.
+You then need to configure copy the `config.json.template` file to `config.json` and update it with the api keys and settings you want.

 ### Reddit
 Create your bot / mod account and go to: https://www.reddit.com/prefs/apps/.
 Create an app and it will give you the credentials you need.